The analysis presented on the website is based on the data from newest edition (2025).

 Multiple sclerosis

-Moderate restrictions in access to multiple sclerosis treatment and diagnosis have been identified in the Visegrád (V4) countries as measured in the GAP score.
+Sigificant restrictions in access to multiple sclerosis treatment and diagnosis have been identified in the Visegrád Group (V4) countries as measured in the GAP score.

 Read more